Spiritual Psychotherapy (SP)

 This program teaches the student the art of balancing both paths in their personal lives as well as in their role as psychotherapists.
 It has a strong base in emotional healing and experiential work, employing concepts from transpersonal and transformational psychotherapy, inner child work, relationship and group therapy, and the development of psychotherapy and professional skills.
 Energetic therapeutic techniques such as chakra psychotherapy and medical intuition are taught to provide additional tools for inner transformation.

 Transformational Arts has instituted program revisions and will continue further program adaptations and enhancements in an effort to meet entry-to-practice competency requirements of the draft regulation of the 2007 Psychotherapy Act.
-The Transitional Council of CRPO is completing work on an Educational Framework for training institutes which will review psychotherapy training programs.
+Transformational Arts is currently applying to be a recognized school with CRPO.

-- To provide the student with professional training and skills development, tools and interventions and practical experience through case studies and case supervision in psychotherapy
+- To provide the student with professional training and skills development, tools and interventions and practical experience through case studies and clinical supervision in psychotherapy

-- To provide the student with entry-to-practice competency based education as required by CRPO (draft) regulation
+- To provide the student with entry-to-practice competency based education as required by CRPO regulation

 - This program is ideal for those wanting to set up their own private practice in psychotherapy.
 Once regulation is passed, it is anticipated that more opportunities will become available to work in government institutions, agencies and medical clinics